-The consent of the parent or carers should always be sought before a child is interviewed.

-If the parent or carer declines consent the child should not be interviewed.
+The consent of the parent or carers should always be sought before a student is interviewed.
+If the parent or carer declines consent the student should not be interviewed.

-It is best practice to always seek a child's consent when wishing to interview them.
+It is best practice to always seek a students' consent when wishing to interview them.